 Installation Projects

-To generate the executable files that are required in order to install both the client and the server, you will need to set to solution to RELEASE MODE, then right click the installer you wish to generate, and click BUILD.
+To generate the executable files that are required in order to install both the client and the server, you will need to set the solution to RELEASE MODE, then right click the installer you wish to generate, and click BUILD.
 That will generate all the executable files you will need to install the server and the client.
 These files can be found in the BIN folder.